Human rights in Palestine: Conditions for detainees

+In 2025, Israeli authorities detained Mohammed Zaher Ibrahim, a 15-year-old Palestinian-American from the West Bank.
+Human rights organizations and media reports indicated that he suffered significant weight loss, contracted scabies, and received inadequate medical care while held in Megiddo and Ofer prisons.
+His family denied the allegations against him, and more than 100 U.S.-based civil society organizations urged the U.S. government to intervene on his behalf.
+The case renewed attention to the treatment of Palestinian minors in Israeli detention facilities.

 Capital punishment

 Capital punishment is legal under Palestinian National Authority (PA).
-The Ramallah-based PA enacted 5 capital executions in 2005.
-There were also 3 in 2002, one in 2001 and in the year 2001.
+The Ramallah-based PA carried out one execution in 2000, one in 2001, three in 2002 and five in 2005.

 Palestinian land laws

 Under the Palestinian National Authority government, theoretically selling land to Jews is a crime punishable by death.
 But no executions for this offence have ever been recorded.